ainugiri/July2025ReactJS/intro.md

 - Unidirectional Data Flow: Data flows in one direction, making it easier to understand how data changes affect the UI.
 This helps in debugging and maintaining the application.
 - JSX: React uses JSX, a syntax extension that allows mixing HTML with JavaScript.
 This makes it easier to write and visualize the structure of the UI.
  - JavaScript XML (JSX): JSX is a syntax extension for JavaScript that allows you to write HTML-like code within your JavaScript files.
 It makes the code more readable and easier to write, as it closely resembles the structure of the UI.

+ How to install ReactJS on Windows:
+ 1. NodeJS
+ 2. npm - Node Package Manager to install ReactJS or required javaScript libraries